THE ULTIMATE GETAWAY GUIDE TO MELBOURNE

 A 2-hour drive south of Melbourne will take you an island that really sums up the “typical” Australian lifestyle.

-Phillip Island is home to a lot of wildlife, beautiful beaches, breath-taking scenery and a very relaxed atmosphere.
+Phillip Island is home to the famous penguin parade, a lot of wildlife, beautiful beaches, breath-taking scenery and a very relaxed atmosphere.
 This is the perfect place to spend a few days to wind down and enjoy the Aussie coastline.

 St. Kilda Beach

 St. Kilda is a very popular inner suburb on the outskirts of Melbourne (just 6 km’s away to be exact).
 This picturesque coastal town is home to one of Melbourne’s most popular beaches, many ‘trendy’ restaurants, world-renowned beach boxes, festivals and the well-known Luna Park.
 It’s a great place to spend the day amongst the seagulls with some fish n’ chips on your lap.

 The Dandenong Ranges are a low set of mountain ranges 35 km’s east of Melbourne that you really don’t want to miss out on.

 This is a part of Melbourne that is unlike any other; Nestled in the lush forests you’ll find eclectic towns, delish places to eat, many wineries, unique shopping experiences and exciting adventures – all that will leave you completely immersed in nature (and ferns of course).

 Within the Dandenong Ranges, you’ll find a 2 ft 6 wide, century-old steam train chuffing around the fern gullies and forests.
 Puffing Billy is one of the finest preserved steam railways in the world that takes you on an experience of a lifetime… It’s the perfect activity to do with children too!